| Notes |

 A Disgraceful Row.

-A row occurred yesterday afternoon about 3 o'clock at a picnic of thirty or forty drunken men and women in the woods north of the Insane Asylum, which cam near resulting in another Sunday murder.
+A row occurred yesterday afternoon about 3 o'clock at a picnic of thirty or forty drunken men and women in the woods north of the Insane Asylum, which came near resulting in another Sunday murder.
 The crowd was composed of a very disreputable class, which had gone to the woods with two kegs of beer for the deliberate purpose of getting drunk.
 About 3 o'clock Monroe Hedges, an old man, who had taken a part of the crowd out in this wagon, began hitching up the team, and announced his intention of coming to town.
 George Barnaby declared that he should not leave until the rest were ready to go, and a fight followed, in which Barnaby knocked the old man down with a club.
-A general fight ensured, in which nearly the whole crowd took a hand.
+A general fight ensued, in which nearly the whole crowd took a hand.
 It was at first supposed that Hedges had been killed, and a telephonic message to that effect was sent to town.
 The superintendent of police and several officers went out to the place, but found that Hedges had recovered consciousness, and no one was dangerously injured.
-George Barnaby had an ugly gash cut in his forehead, where he had struck with a whip-stock by Jonas Hedges, a son of the old man, with whom the fight begun.
+George Barnaby had an ugly gash cut in his forehead, where he had been struck with a whip-stock by Jonas Hedges, a son of the old man, with whom the fight begun.
 One shot was fired, but no one was wounded.
-The police returned to the city without making any arrests, but al who participated in the row will probably be prosecuted before the justices this morning.
+The police returned to the city without making any arrests, but all who participated in the row will probably be prosecuted before the justices this morning.

 The Indianapolis Journal, Indianapolis, Indiana.
 Monday, 2 July 1883.